Tanahy05/Simon-Game/README.md

 # Simon-Game
-This game works on PC and Mobil, play as you please.
+This game works on PC and Mobile, play as you please.

+Instructions:

+Try to memorise the computers sequence, and replicate them after it has finished.